 - Lieutenant to Major DE/LE - on a case by case basis

 - Captain - Ammunition Technical Officer – (re-joiners only.
 Must have already passed the ATO Course)

-- Private only - Chef, Driver Tank Transporter Operator, Mariner, Driver (re-joiners only).
+- Private only - Driver Tank Transporter Operator, Petroleum Operator

 All other trades, at all ranks, are full and are now off the Official Army Vacancy List.
 There are no re-joiner vacancies at this time.
 The option to transfer from Reserve to Regular is also unavailable.

 Former service in the British Army is highly valued and if you’re thinking of re-joining, The RLC has a job waiting for you.

 If you previously served in the Regular Army, you can return to full-time service, even if you left under the Armed Forces Redundancy Scheme.
 Additionally, depending on the circumstances, if you left within the last three years, you could possibly be fast tracked and back with us in four weeks or less.